postfix for server process reporting¶

 more /var/log/messages | grep dbus-daemon

-Which should give you something like this:
+Which will give you something like this:

 Mar 4 18:23:53 hedgehogct dbus-daemon: [system] Successfully activated service 'org.freedesktop.nm_dispatcher' Mar 4 18:50:41 hedgehogct dbus-daemon: [system] Activating via systemd: service name='org.freedesktop.nm_dispatcher' unit='dbus-org.freedesktop.nm-dispatcher.service' requested by ':1.1' (uid=0 pid=61 comm="/usr/sbin/NetworkManager --no-daemon " label="unconfined") Mar 4 18:50:41 hedgehogct dbus-daemon: [system] Successfully activated service 'org.freedesktop.nm_dispatcher